tutanck/smallapi-js/README.md

 **BEFORE YOU INSTALL:** please read the [prerequisites](#prerequisites)

-Install the package using npm or Yarn
+Install the package using npm.

 ```sh
 $ npm i -S smallapi-js